encryptedninja/command-center/README.md

 <img src="images/binwalk_steghide_stegonography.png">

-<p align="justify">If you wan't full anonimity (as much as you can get, don't go crazy here) you need to know how to change your dns.
+<p align="justify">If you wan't full anonimity (as much as you can get, don't go crazy here) you need to know how to change dns.
 If you combine this with <code>proxychains</code> using tor, you're pretty much good to go.</p>

 <img src="images/change_dns.png">

-<p align="justify">These are not commands, I just thought it might come in handy if you need a quick refresher.</p>
+<p align="justify">These are not commands, I just thought it might come in handy if you need a quick refresher to find a port or ports.</p>

 <img src="images/common_ports.png">